 With all of these accommodation options, my advice would be to ignore the reviews at your peril!
 If you are looking at more personal hosting venues like (Airbnb, Couchsurfing) it can make a huge difference.

 5. Travelling solo without being alone!

 I believe that going solo is THE best travel for singles, however what if you are not comfortable to take the plunge & head off all alone?
 Don’t panic!
 I have lots of options for you & it’s why I created Sue Where?
 Why?
 What? in the first place.
 Here I can provide you with loads of ideas on how you can travel solo even if you don’t actually want to be on your own.
 There are lots more details in my blog post HERE:

 Learning a Skill

 There are numerous courses & opportunities to travel while expanding your skillset with like-minded individuals.
 For example, learning a language as you immerse yourself in the culture, dancing or cooking as stand-alone activities or part of an extended course.
 Why not try your hand at scuba diving, skiing or sailing?

-There are numerous organisations which can help you to hook up with a volunteering opportunity.
+There are numerous organisations that can help you to hook up with a volunteering opportunity.
 You could offer to teach in a school, help in a community-building project or work with animals.
 All will offer exceptional opportunities to have the experience of a lifetime.

 Go on a Tour